Discover how to help your child's speech development at storytime

-In this extract from Small Talk, Nicola Lathey and Tracey Blake explain how reading to your child helps their development
+In this extract from Small Talk, speech and language therapist Nicola Lathey and author Tracey Blake explain how reading to your child helps their speech and language development.

 A bedtime story should be additional to your ten minutes of Small Talk Time a day and should be one from a very early age – from birth, in fact.
 I find that many of the parents I meet at my clinic try to read to their babies every word of a book when, actually, for young babies, it’s best to simply point out one or two single words that relate to the pictures on the page.
 As you ‘tune in’ to the level of your child’s language and thought, you will be able to modify your storytelling accordingly – first reading out one line from each page, then the whole story.